Today, the musts and must nots of preparing bouillabaisse are so numerous and so contradictory that one should be prepared to break rules at will.

 - water or fish stock

 - 4 garlic cloves to rub toasted bread

 - 1 cup grated Gruyere

 - 1 cup Rouille

 - 1 cup Aioli

 Swimming with the Fish

-- Combine all your fish with the olive oil, pastis and fennel fronds and let marinate while you make everything else.
-A few hours is fine, overnight is even better.
+- Combine all your fish with the olive oil, pastis, fennel fronds, and saffron and let marinate while you make everything else.
+A few hours is fine, but overnight is even better.

 The Soul of Bouillabaisse